AntonioND/ucity/docs/bcd.rst

 subtraction and sign change.
 There are also two helpers to compare numbers.
 One of them tests if a number is lower than zero, the other one tests if one of them is greater or equal than the other one.
-There's also a helper to multiply a BCD number by a 8-bit non-BCD value (it just adds the same value repeatidly).
+There's also a helper to multiply a BCD number by a 8-bit non-BCD value (it just adds the same value repeatedly).

 Addition of signed numbers works the same way as two's complement and it is as simple as addition of unsigned numbers.
 Note that, since the numbers are stored